JZK00/TV-SAM/README.md

 The TV-SAM inference examples:
 ![本地图片描述](images/Figure5.png)

 We have developed and built a web tool for multimodal medical image segmentation, and the TV-SAM algorithm will be embedded into it.
-The URL for our segmentation platform will be provided later, and the related code will not be open-sourced at this point.
+The URL for our segmentation platform will be provided later, and while the related code will not be open-sourced here, it may be made available in the future.
 Thank you for your attention.